mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 EENCOUNTERSNCOUNTERS ANDAND D DANGERSANGERS ENCOUNTERS AND DANGERS

-Damage from attacks depends on the creature’s Strength score.
+Damage from attacks depends on the creature's Strength score.

 StrengthStrength DamageDamage
 1–10 1d6